Trevor Gleeson: Fourth championship (2018–19)

-A 130–72 loss to the NBA's Utah Jazz in the pre-season was labeled an embarrassment, with Gleeson taking the loss to heart and ensured it was used as a learning experience.
-It enabled Gleeson to lay the foundations to what eventually became a title-winning season.

-The Wildcats started the 2018–19 season with a 10–1 record before dropping to 12–9 by mid-January.
-The Wildcats went on to win six straight games to lock up the minor premiership before losing the regular-season finale in overtime to Melbourne United, thus finishing with an 18–10 record.
+After a semi-final defeat in 2017–18, the Wildcats started the 2018–19 season with a 10–1 record before dropping to 12–9 by mid-January.
+They went on to win six straight games to lock up the minor premiership before losing the regular-season finale in overtime to Melbourne United, thus finishing with an 18–10 record.
 Gleeson coached the team to the top of the table despite enormous adversity.
 Captain Damian Martin (calf), starting centre Angus Brandt (ankle) and back-up guard Mitch Norton (calf) missed large chunks of the season, while imports Bryce Cotton (thumb/hamstring) and Terrico White (hamstring/wrist) also missed games.
 The Wildcats were under intense external pressure to make changes to their roster, including signing a third import, after going through a slump where they lost eight out of 10 games, but Gleeson refused to budge and the players responded.
 He guided the Wildcats to a 2–0 win over the Brisbane Bullets in the semi-finals before a 3–1 victory over Melbourne United in the grand final series saw the Wildcats win their ninth championship, with Gleeson winning his fourth title and making history by becoming the first coach in NBL history to win four championships with one team.